permguard/permguard/site/content/docs/0.1/devops/authz-server/configuration-options.md

 ## Provisioners

-Irrespective of the chosen distribution, the binary supports the following flags:
+Regardless of the chosen distribution, the binary accepts the following options:

 ---
 **--debug**: *Enable debug mode (default `false`).*